-There’s a lot you can do to maximise the flavour of any cup of coffee – and one of the best is knowing how to grind your own coffee beans, and what coffee grinder is the best for you.
-In this blog post, we’ll be telling you all of our top coffee grinder tips.
+There's a lot you can do to maximise the flavour of any cup of coffee - and one of the best is knowing how to grind your own coffee beans. and what coffee grinder is the best for you.
+In this blog post, I will be telling you all of our top coffee grinder tips.

 Why you should grind your own coffee

 One of the best ways to get the most out of your coffee is by grinding it yourself.

 This is because as soon as you grind whole coffee beans, it starts to age.

 Our founder James compares the ageing of coffee to bread: if you left bread out on the kitchen counter, the oxygen would almost immediately start to affect the quality and texture.